python-elective-kea/fall2023/docs/_sources/ses3.rst.txt

 `Solution <exercises/solution/03_os_sub_req/solutions.rst#ex-7-simple-scraber-with-requests>`_

 | 1.
 Create an application that asks for an url.
 | 2.
 Then Download that html page, and its images, icons etc. and change it so it will work locally on your computer.
-Locally means that you should be able to cut your internet connection and still have a functionig html page.
+(Locally means that you should be able to cut your internet connection and still have a functionig html page).
 | 3.
 When done push all files to your github account. (all should be done programattically) Hint: api.github.com/user/repos can be used to create a repository from you program on Github)

-| You will have to use the requests module, the OS module and the subprocesses module for this taks.
+| You will have to use the **requests** module, the **OS** module and the **subprocesses** module for this taks.
-| An easy website to scrape is this:
+| An easy website to scrape is this: [url](https://clbokea.github.io/exam/assignment_2.html)

 ------
 quizes